nameless-and-blameless/TAG/reports/Katrina-Renee-Duvall.md

 ---

 [^1]: Katrina Duvall-Torain and Kennedy Torain in their last known photo at Connor's Steak and Seafood (identified by the menu in the accompanying photo of Patricia Ann Williams and Kennedy Torain).
 In the background are three known CIA operatives: Brian (last name unknown), Annie Jacobsen, and Michael Blackmon.
+[^2]: Upon closer inspection viewers can see a handwritten, then erased "East" on Katrina's chin.
+This was apparently a note made by CIA personnel, as it was not the high school attended by Kelvin Williams, Katrina's brother who lived at the same address, East Jessamine was a new highschool that started in 1996.